Cyber Resilience

 CVE-2023-25806 is a medium-severity Observable Timing Discrepancy (CWE-208) vulnerability in Amazon Opensearch.
 Its CVSS base score is 5.3 (Medium).

-Operationally, ranked in the top 48.5% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Password Guessing (T1110.001); ranked at the 25th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.

 EU & UK References